Zinbo/software-dev-repository/content/posts/Algorithms/index.md

 cover: "./fractal-1119594_640.jpg"
 title: "Algorithms"
 published: true
-tags: []
 date: "2020-04-07"
 ---
+# Algorithm Basics
+.
-# Starting A Problem
+## Starting A Problem
 There are a number of steps to follow to solve a problem:
-1. Make sue you understand the problem
+1. Make sure you understand the problem
 2. When you understand the question, try a simple example
 3. Focus on the algorithm and data structures you will use to solve the problem.
 Requires problem recognition.
 4. After you figure out the algorithm and how you can implement it, explain your solution to your interviewer.